 Fees for international and Islands students

 Tuition fees for students from the Channel Islands and Isle of Man, and for Overseas students, vary depending on the course you are studying.
 You can find a full list showing all the latest costs for students in these categories here.

 College fees cover the cost to St John's of providing various educational and domestic services as well as other support.
 Subject to a fee status check, the College fee for Home and EU undergraduates who are on their first undergraduate course is included in the University fee and does not constitute an additional charge.
 UK or EU students who are eligible for public support do not normally have to pay an additional College fee, unless they are studying for a second degree.

 There are different regulations for ELQ (Equivalent or Lower Qualification) students, who study for a degree which is equivalent to, or at a lower level than, a qualification they already possess when they commence their course.
-Please refer to the University's document for Undergraduate Tuition Fees for 2018-19.
-ELQ students are liable for the College fee as well, which is £8,250 for those who have received an offer in the admissions round 2017-18 and £8,700 for those who will receive an offer in the admissions round 2018-19.
+Please refer to the University's document for Undergraduate Tuition Fees for 2019-20.
+ELQ students are liable for the College fee as well, which is £8,250 for those who have received an offer in the admissions round 2017-18 and £8,700 for those who received an offer in the admissions round 2018-19.
 For those ELQ students being admitted in 2020-21 the College fee will be £9,300.

 Undergraduates at St John’s normally live in College accommodation for all three (or, in some cases, four) years leading up to the BA Degree.
 The room licence normally runs from October to June.